CEO, Diabetes Ireland

 There are two distinct types of diabetes with a common dominator – raised blood glucose levels.

 Today, the majority of us know someone with diabetes.
-There are currently 225,000 people with diabetes in Ireland and with the prevalence of diabetes steadily increasing, we are going to see more and more people developing diabetes with an estimated 280,000 Irish people living with diabetes by 2030.
+There are in fact 225,000 people with diabetes in Ireland.
+With the prevalence of diabetes steadily increasing, we are going to see more and more people developing diabetes.
+In other words, there will approximately be 280,000 Irish people living with diabetes by 2030.

 What is diabetes?